Table of contents

 - Flexible: Saved searches are customizable around your particular business flow or processes.

-In this example, we’ll show you how to automate a process for assigning a sales rep instructions to follow up with a customer whose master service agreement (MSA) is about to expire next month.
+In this workflow example, we’ll show you how to automate a process for assigning a sales rep instructions to follow up with a customer whose master service agreement (MSA) is about to expire next month.
+Let’s jump into workflows!

 Step 1.
 Create a Saved Search

-2) Select "Customer" from New Saved Searches.
-Type in the name of your Saved Search, for example, “customer won status.”
+- Select "Customer" from New Saved Searches.
+Type in the name of your Saved Search, for example, “Customer Won Status.”

 - Select "Set" on "Customer-Closed Won"